Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-19-baptisms.md

 Sara just wished she could have taken a picture without disturbing her.

 It didn't last.
 Eventually Ava noticed that she was being watched, and fidgeted a little, though she acknowledged the attention with a smile rather than with awkwardness and said.
-"Sorry, I was...miles away."
+"Sorry, I was... miles away."

 "You looked really happy."

 Ava tucked a rope of wet hair behind her ear and looked up at the painted sunset sky, still wearing that faint smile.
-"I feel...lighter." she said.
+"I feel... lighter." she said.

 "Well, yeah.
 Your jacket always looked heavy to me."
 Sara joked.

 "Not just the clothes."
 Ava laughed.
-"Just...I don't know."
+"Just...
+I don't know."

 She looked out across the lake again. "...Lighter."